HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 During the past year, resource hint adoption grew and is expected to continue growing as developers take advantage of these APIs to prioritize resources and improve the user's experience.
 At the same time, browser vendors have continued calibrating these directives, evolving their role and effectiveness.

 Resource hints could become a double-edged sword if the benefit for your users is not evaluated.
-Almost a quarter of preload requests went unused while the number of preload hits correlated with slower load times.
+Almost a quarter of preload requests went unused while the number of preload hints correlated with slower load times.

 Resource hints are akin to fine-tuning a race car's engine.
 They would not turn a slow engine into a fast one, and too many adjustments could break it.
 Yet, some small tweaks here and there would allow you to maximize it.